 The 96 units must include:

-30 units from completion of the following compulsory courses:
+84 units from the following compulsory courses:

 BUSN1002 Accounting Processes and Systems